Business Visa: Everything You Need to Know

 In some very rare cases, the U.S. Consulate can issue a B-1 visa instead of an H1-B visa.
 It is possible if a non-U.S.-based company wants to send an employee to work for a short period of time with a U.S.-based client or if a U.S.-based company with subsidiaries abroad wants to bring employees over to the U.S. to work on a specific project for a specific amount of time.

 If you need help with a business visa, you can post your question or concern on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.